 Business life insurance

 The people within a business are often its most valuable assets.
 In the event that a key person within a business dies or suffers a serious illness, it is likely to cause a financial impact.
-Insuring such people in the business can safeguard it from suffering a damaging financial impact.
-In many cases a level term assurance policy is useful but there are more specific policies of a similar design that can be used for a business's needs in this regard.
+Insuring such people in the business can safeguard it from suffering.
+In many cases a level term assurance policy is useful but there are more specific policies of a similar design that can be used for a business to protect against any such events.
 You can read more about them in our article "insurance policies you need to protect a business" under the headings of Keyman insurance and Shareholder partnership protection insurance.

 What are the alternatives to level term life insurance?